 MONGOLIA – One of the richest underground copper deposits in the world will soon be accessed with the help of high capacity gearless driven conveyors from ThyssenkKrupp.
 The industrial solutions business area has won a contract to supply a material handling system for the new Oyu Tolgoi underground mine.

 ThysssenKrupp will supply a total of nine conveyors with a combined length of 9.5 km as well as seven transfer towers operating at a design tonnage of 7,100 t/h.
 First production from underground is expected in 2020.
-The Oyu Tolgoi mine complex is a joint venture between the government of Mongolia and Turquoise Hill Resources, which is majority-owned by Rio Tinto.
+The Oyu Tolgoi mine complex is a joint venture between the government of Mongolia and Turquoise Hill Resources

 The Oyu Tolgoi mine began producing copper concentrate from an open pit operation in 2013.
 The future underground construction activities will transform Oyu Tolgoi into one of the most significant copper mines globally.